xLightsSequencer/xLights/README.txt

 		3rd) Right click and select how you want the selected objects to be aligned (Top, Bottom, Left, Right, Horizontal Center, Vertical Center).
 If items are stretched out horizontally, use Top/Bottom.
 If item are stretched out vertically, use Left/Right.
+			A group that is highlighted in yellow can be moved anywhere on the screen, hold the ctrl key down before moving.
+			Note: A highlighted group cannot be sized or rotated.
+That will be added in a future release.
 		NOTE: If you screw something up, exit without saving and come back in.
 Later we will add an undo key.
 		NOTE2: If you have been editing your preview and it looks good, do a Save on the preview screen.
 Also do a "File,Backup".
 		This will save your current preview work AND make a copy of it in the Backup subdirectory.